 The reality is, as a society, we've determined that alcohol and driving never mix.

 We've determined that if you are going to put our safety, or that of our children or loved ones at risk, the consequences for your drunken driving will be severe.
-It's tough to argue against that, but a DUI/DWI defense lawyer's role is not to argue for drunk drivers.
+It's tough to argue against that, but a DUI/DWI defense lawyer's role is not to argue for drunk drivers, that their conduct is ok, or that they should be given some kind of "break".

 It's unfair to judge someone by a singular episode.